Cappuccino Incident During Bunkering

 - Slow delivery rates than what has been agreed

-- Gurgling sound in the vicinity of bunker manifold
+- Gurgling sound in the vicinity of the bunker manifold

 - Fluctuations of pressure on the manifold pressure gauge.